 Mountain Hardware's ROMPLUS+ is a powerful addition to your Apple II computer.
-ROMPLUS+ has room for six of the 2316 type ROM's, or the 2716 EPROM.
+ROMPLUS+ has room for six of the 2316 type ROM's.
 With each 2316 chip holding 2K bytes of memory, ROMPLUS+ has the capacity of 12K bytes of read only memory.
+Additionally, the 2716 EPROM may be used.

 Whether your applications of the Apple II are for business, education, research, or just fun, eventually you will discover a set of programs that you use constantly.
 Examples are special peripheral drivers, utility routines, and data collection programs.
+ROMPLUS+ provides the ideal location for these programs.
 You may access these programs on the ROMPLUS+ board as soon as you turn your Apple II on.

 Additionally, ROMPLUS+ provides 255 bytes of RAM which may be activated or deactivated under program control.
-The on-board control ROM simplifies your program selection.
+The onboard control ROM simplifies your program selection.
 You need only type a few keystrokes to run any program on ROMPLUS+.
 The control ROM relieves the burden of remembering many different addresses.
 ROMPLUS+ also has two TTL level inputs, and these are available for any user application.
-For example, an option on Mountain Hardware's Keyboard Filter ROM uses one of these inputs to monitor the shift key on the Apple II's Keyboard.
+For example, an option on Mountain Hardware's Keyboard Filter ROM uses one of these inputs to monitor the shift key on the Apple II's keyboard.

 This manual is a user's manual for ROMPLUS+.
-In this manual, we cover installation, hardware features of ROMPLUS+, using the ROMPLUS+, and writing your own PROMs.
+In this manual, we cover installation, hardware features of ROMPLUS+, using the ROMPLUS+, advanced user information, and a reference section.